Oisin-Bourke/react-search-text-basic/README.md

 ## Available Scripts

+After pulling down repo first run:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`